Rotator Cuff Injuries

-When it comes to the use of your arms, few bodily components play as big of a role as your rotator cuffs.
+When it comes to using your arms, few bodily components play as big of a role as your rotator cuffs.

 What is a Rotator Cuff?

-The rotator cuff both stabilizes the shoulder as well as facilitates its wide range of motion including internal and external rotation and abduction, where the arm moves out and away from the trunk of the body.
+The rotator cuff both stabilizes the shoulder and facilitates its wide range of motion including internal and external rotation and abduction, where the arm moves out and away from the trunk of the body.

 Common Rotator Cuff Injuries

-Unfortunately, because of the location in the body and the frequent use of the shoulder and arm, rotator cuff injuries can be quite common.
-People who perform overhead motions in their sport or in their job are most at risk for developing rotator cuff injuries; think baseball pitchers, painters, firefighters, volleyball players, swimmers, tennis players, carpenters, etc. Heavy lifting over a prolonged period can also lead to rotator cuff disease as can a sudden, substantial injury as you might sustain in a car accident or with a fall.
+Unfortunately, rotator cuff injuries can be pretty common because of the location in the body and the frequent use of the shoulder and arm.
+People who perform overhead motions in their sport or their job are most at risk for developing rotator cuff injuries; think baseball pitchers, painters, firefighters, volleyball players, swimmers, tennis players, carpenters, etc. Heavy lifting over a prolonged period can also lead to rotator cuff disease, as can a sudden, substantial injury as you might sustain in a car accident or with a fall.

 Researchers have additionally found genetic factors that might increase a person's risk of experiencing rotator cuff degeneration.
-Age additionally plays an important role (as the older you get the higher your chances are of tearing your rotator cuff), and a 2010 study revealed that cigarette smoking increases the risk for rotator cuff tears.
+Age also plays an important role (as the older you get, the higher your chances are of tearing your rotator cuff), and a 2010 study revealed that cigarette smoking increases the risk for rotator cuff tears.

-Rotator cuff injuries can range from a little inflammation to full ruptures.
+Rotator cuff injuries can range from a bit of inflammation to complete ruptures.
 Injuries may include:

 Rotator Cuff Tendonitis